Translated from GegenStandpunkt publishers, München 1991]Friedrich Nietzsche –

-I. Analysis of the techniques of moral and religious self-deception
+I. An analysis of the techniques of moral and religious self-deception

 (Slaves said) “not ‘I ought not to have done this’ – They submitted themselves to punishment, just as one submits one’s self to a disease, to a misfortune, or to death, with that stubborn and resigned fatalism . . .”
 (On the Genealogy of Morals, II, §15)

-In contrast to this, bourgeois individuals consistently manage to condemn what they want and do.
-They know not only their own interests as a guideline for their actions, but call upon higher standards of right with which they want to conform, in which they measure their interest, and regard the deviations from those standards – which are due to happen over and over again – for their bad moral will.
+In contrast, bourgeois people manage to regularly condemn what they want and do.
+They not only know see their own interests as the guideline for their actions, but also call higher legal standards their own, which they want to meet and by which they measure their interests, and they worry about the deviations from their moral will that are expected again and again.
 “In morality man does not consider himself as individuum but as dividuum.”
-(Human, All Too Human, §57) A bourgeois individual judges himself and his actions with a double standard: he wants something, knows and recognizes at the same time that it is not permitted, wants it nevertheless and thereby makes himself a conscience.
+(Human, All Too Human, §57) As such, he judges himself and his actions according to a double standard: he wants something, knows and recognizes at the same time that he is not permitted this, wants it anyway, and gives himself a conscience about it.

-In this case, the punishment of the contrition follows the self-condemnation, and with remorse, internal righteousness is once again satisfied.
-Thus the bad conscience is the complicated way to a good one.
+In this case, self-condemnation is followed by the punishment of contrition, and with remorse, inner justice has once again been satisfied.
+So a bad conscience is the circuitous route to a good one.

-He who has thus arranged such a good conscience for himself knows he is in harmony with what decency and convention demand, and is therefore capable of the impertinences which make bourgeois everyday life, with its people abounding with virtuousness, so pleasant.
-To him it is not only regarded as natural that it is alright to step on others’ toes in the pursuit of his own interests.
-He functions as a model for humanity across the world and therefore for him it is almost a moral duty to lift himself up to be the judge of others; and as such, to sincerely wish the worst for all those who are not of the same moral grade.
+Anyone who has concocted a good conscience in this way thinks he is in line with what decency and morality require, and is therefore capable of the gall that makes everyday bourgeoisie life with its people brimming over with righteousness so pleasant.
+Such a person not only takes it for granted that it’s ok to step on other people’s toes in the pursuit of his interests.
+He goes through the world as a role model for humanity, and that’s why it’s almost a moral duty for him to uphold himself as a judge of others; and as such, to wish every ill will on those who are not on the same level of quality.

 “There, for example, is an ill-constituted man, who does not possess enough of intellect to be able to take pleasure in it, and just enough of culture to be aware of the fact; . . . one who is thoroughly ashamed of his existence – perhaps also harboring some vices – . . . gets at last into a habitual state of vengeance and inclination for vengeance . . .
 What do you think he finds necessary, absolutely necessary in order to give himself the appearance in his own eyes of superiority . . . ?
 It is always morality that he requires, one may wager on it; always the big moral words, always the high-sounding words: justice, wisdom, holiness, virtue . . . and whatever else the idealist-mantle is called, in which the incurable self-despisers and also the incurable conceited walk about.”
 (The Gay Science, §359)

-At the same time, Nietzsche had the deeper insight not to “expose” the phenomenon that people justify the most banal interests with appeals to the highest of all titles as double morality – i.e., to attribute it to an abuse of morality.
-He knew that this doubling inevitably belongs to morality because morality can not be had without calculation and hypocrisy:
+Nietzsche was sharp enough not to “expose” the phenomenon of people justifying their most banal interests by appealing to the loftiest of titles as a double standard and to attribute this to an abuse of morality.
+He knew that double standards necessarily belong to morality because it can’t exist without calculation and deceit:

 “The praise of the unselfish, self-sacrificing, virtuous person . . . this praise has in any case not originated out of the spirit of unselfishness!
 The ‘neighbor’ praises unselfishness because he profits by it!
 If the neighbor were ‘unselfishly’ disposed himself, he would reject that destruction of power, that injury for his advantage, he would thwart such inclinations in their origin, and above all he would manifest his unselfishness just by not giving it a good name!
 The fundamental contradiction in that morality which at present stands in high honor is here indicated: the motives to such a morality are in antithesis to its principle!
 That with which this morality wishes to prove itself, refutes it out of its criterion for what is moral! . . .
 As soon, however, as the neighbor recommended altruism on account of its utility, the precisely antithetical proposition, ‘Thou shalt seek thy advantage even at the expense of everybody else,’ was brought into use: accordingly ‘thou shalt,’ and ‘thou shalt not,’ are preached in one breath!”
 (The Gay Science, §21)

-Here Nietzsche offers the discovery that the ideal of unselfishness, which still belongs to every moral self-representation, is one with which, in the right light, interests are always put forth; and he knows that this contradiction is necessary.
-That is, the purely negative imperative of unselfishness can not be practiced at all.
-So silly, how the moral-philosophical preachers of this ideal are never moralists that would declare their own interests as in principle as null and void.
-Therefore the advocates of this ideal, if they give reasons for it, require this contrary maxim – unselfishness is useful.
+Here Nietzsche puts forward the discovery that the ideal of unselfishness, which belongs to all moral self-promotion, always puts interests in the proper light; and he knows that this contradiction is necessary.
+The purely negative imperative of unselfishness really can’t be put into practice.
+Not even moralists are as stupid as the moral-philosophical preachers of this ideal think they are, that they would declare their interests null and void in principle.
+That’s why when the advocates of this ideal justify it, they also require the opposite maxim – unselfishness has utility.
 However, this reason or “motive,” as Nietzsche says, puts the noble maxim in a dubious light.
-It is simply not a real motive – what really impels and compels people is another story.
-But it is a means of self-interpretation, moral self-aggrandizement for which a good dose of self-denial apparently delivers the “argument.”
+It is not a real motive – what really drives people is a completely different matter.
+Rather, it is a means of self-interpretation, of moral self-aggrandizement, for which a good dose of self-denial apparently provides the “argument.”

-This habit, to stylize oneself in the imagination as a self-confident subject of a condition whose subject one is obviously not, inspired Nietzsche above all else to a critique of religion and Christianity.
-The combination of voluntary self-abasement and self-righteousness which Christian people displayed was simply too much for him.
-Therefore he was not held up for long with the lame denial of the existence of God, which in any case only struggles to get rid of doubts which the Christians themselves nurse, but rather occupied himself with the content of the religious images themselves.
+* This ploy of imagining oneself to be the self-confident subject of a situation in which one is obviously not the subject inspired Nietzsche’s criticism religion and Christianity in particular.
+The combination of voluntary self-abasement and self-righteousness displayed by Christians was simply too much for him.
+He therefore didn’t spend too much time on the lame denial of the existence of God, which merely tinkers with the doubts that Christians themselves harbor, but rather took on the content of the believers’ ideas.

 “When misfortune overtakes us we can either pass it over so lightly that its cause is removed, or so that the result which it has on our temperament is altered, through a changing, therefore, of the evil into a good, the utility of which is perhaps not visible until later on.
 Religion and art (also metaphysical philosophy) work upon the changing of temperament, partly by the changing of our judgment on events . . . , partly through the awakening of a pleasure in pain . . .
 The more a man is inclined to twist and arrange meanings the less he will grasp the causes of evil and disperse them; the momentary mitigation and influence of a narcotic, as for example in toothache, suffices him even in more serious sufferings.
 The more the dominion of creeds and all arts dispense with narcotics, the more strictly men attend to the actual removing of the evil . . .”
 (Human, All Too Human, §108)